 Dr Philippa Williams

 Teaching is a big part of why I enjoy work as an academic.
-My third year module GEG6129 Contemporary India: Politics, Society and Economy draws directly on my own fieldwork in India and close understanding of current issues.
-My lectures focus on key themes (such as Democracy, Citizenship, Violence, Liberalising India) that examine the theoretical arguments within geography and other disciplines, and then ground these in real life case studies.
-Beyond the lectures students explore the issues further through wider reading as well as films and documentaries, all available on the QMplus site.
-I also convene an exciting core second year module, GEG5103 Geographical Research in Practice which offers students real world research experience working with London Citizens in East London.
+I convene two third-year modules GEG6129 Contemporary India: Politics, Society and Economy and GEG6120 Development Futures: Mumbai unbound which both draw on my own fieldwork in India and close understanding of current issues.
+My lectures focus on key themes (such as Democracy, Citizenship, Violence, Post-liberalising India, Middle classes, Work) that examine the theoretical arguments within geography and other disciplines, and then ground these in real life case studies.
+Beyond the lectures students explore the issues further through wider reading as well as films and documentaries, all available on QMplus.
+I also teach on the MA in Global Development Futures, and supervise 2 PhD students.

 - GEG6129 Contemporary India: Politics, Society and Economy